schoffelen/reproducescript_JOSS/README.md

 - Be stored in a repository that is browsable online without registration.
 - Have an issue tracker that is readable without registration.
 - Permit individuals to create issues/file tickets against your repository.

+A list of review criteria can be found here https://joss.readthedocs.io/en/latest/review_criteria.html